EconomyLens.com

 Anna Jacobs of the Arab Gulf States Institute in Washington said Trump’s latest demand added to the disaster that has been the war on all fronts for Gulf nations.
 “The national security of the Gulf states has been threatened more than ever before because of President Trump’s reckless decisions, and he expects Arab states to thank him and to normalize relations with Israel, which they will not do at this stage,” she said.
 “These expectations and assumptions from this US administration shows how little they understand the Middle East.”

 In Iran’s capital Tehran, residents who spoke to Paris-based journalists said they were losing patience at the lack of diplomatic progress.
 “We’re going crazy.
-Imagine getting hopeful ten times a day, and disappointed a hundred times a day,” said Amir, 40.
+Imagine getting hopeful 10 times a day, and disappointed 100 times a day,” said Amir, 40.
 “We’re all frustrated.”

-Israeli Prime Minister Benjamin Netanyahu said on Sunday that he and Trump had agreed that “any final agreement with Iran must eliminate the nuclear threat entirely.”
-Iranian officials have stressed that, despite the long-standing US demand for an end to its uranium enrichment, talks on the issue of the Islamic republic’s nuclear programme have been deferred until after an initial agreement.
+On another front of the war, Netanyahu said Monday that he had ordered the military to intensify its offensive in Lebanon in an effort to “crush” Hezbollah, accusing the group of targeting Israeli forces with drone attacks.
+“I have ordered an even greater acceleration of our operations,” Netanyahu said in a video statement posted on his Telegram channel.
+The Israeli leader said Sunday that he and Trump had agreed that “any final agreement with Iran must eliminate the nuclear threat entirely” before peace was reached.
+Iranian officials have stressed that, despite the long-standing US demand for an end to its uranium enrichment, talks on the issue of the Islamic Republic’s nuclear program have been deferred until after an initial agreement.

 © 2024 AFP